How the digital switchover impacts our borough

 For most people this change will be straightforward.
 In fact, many customers have already made the switch having upgraded to full digital broadband.

-Your telecoms provider such as VMO2, Vodafone or BTEE should contact you before the switchover to check in and discuss what you need to do to make sure your service isn’t affected.
+Your telecoms provider such as VMO2, Vodafone or BTEE should contact you before the switchover to check in and discuss what you need to do to make sure your service is not affected.
 We are encouraging everyone to know what to expect.
 Look out for notification from your telecom’s provider, this could include notification via emails, postcards, bills and letters.
 If you are not sure about the communication that is sent to you by your telecom’s provider, get in touch with them to verify the details.

 The switchover has implications for the Telecare sector (for example, the red emergency call button system), and the 2 million people who rely on those services in the UK.
 This means anyone with telecare services should check with their provider on how the switchover will affect them, and what they need to do to be ready, so their telecare services are not interrupted.